lucasrdalcol/PSR_Assignment3_P2_G9/README.md

 ## Program functionalities Overview

-### Gameplay area
+### Gameplay arena
-In our project, two arenas have been implemented in which the game is possible:
+In our project, three arenas have been implemented in which the game is possible:
 - th_arena_1.world
 - th_arena_2.world
+- th_arena_3.world

 ## Usage of program